Optimal design of experiments to identify latent behavioral types: Appendix

-\textbf{Your Prediction:} Each of the four models assigns different likelihoods to the actions of Player 1 and Player 2.
+0.15in \paragraph{Your Prediction:} Each of the four models assigns different likelihoods to the actions of Player 1 and Player 2.
 In order to distinguish between the four models, you will need to choose the experimental design where the \textit{predictions of the four models are most different}.
-This way, the data that you collect in your experiment will isolate one model as being more likely than the other three. \begin{itemize} \item What is your prediction for the best value of \textbf{A}?
-The values of \textbf{A} range from 2.0 $\leq \textbf{A} \leq$ 6.0. (text box) \item How confident are you in your prediction about \textbf{A}? (from 1 to 5) \item What is your prediction for the best value of \textbf{p}?
-The values of \textbf{p} range from 0.0 $< \textbf{A} <$ 1.0. (text box) \item How confident are you in your prediction about \textbf{p}? (from 1 to 5) \item Please rank the following four models based on which model do you think will best describe the participants’ behavior in the experiment you've proposed.
-Here, a rank of 1 is the most likely, and 4 is the least likely.
-NOTE: The names of the models (Q, R, S \& T) have been randomized and should not reflect the model's ranking at all. \item How confident are you in this ranking? (from 1 to 5) \item Optional: In the text box below, please provide 2-3 sentences about why you chose the model that you did. \end{itemize}
+This way, the data that you collect in your experiment will isolate one model as being more likely than the other three.